KarolBautrel/Flask-Trading/README.md

   * [Features](#features)

 ## General info
-This project is imitation of phone online shop with full CRUD actions, including writing tickets, making checkouts and paypal payments.
-App is very simple because I just wanted to show that I can use Flask.
+This is just simple app imitating trading websites like allegro, where user can sell and buy some products App is very simple because I just wanted to show that I can use Flask.

 ## Technologies